swaptacular/swpt-k8s-config/README.md

 ```

 After these changes to the GitOps repository, your team members will
-be able to clone the repository, import the public PGP key, and create
+be able to clone the repository, import the cluster's public PGP key,
-their local SOPS configuration file.
+and create their local SOPS configuration file.

 Like this: